troglobit/finit/README.md

 * *dbus.so*: Setup and start system message bus, D-Bus, at boot.
   _Optional plugin._

+* *echo.so*: RFC 862 plugin.
+Start as inetd service, like time below.

 * *hwclock.so*: Restore and save system clock from/to RTC on startup/shutdown.